Nikoobox/ninetyplus/README.md

 # 90Plus

 ## Background and Overview
-NinetyPlus is a Web App for live soccer scores from the most polular soccer league in a world - English Premier League.
+NinetyPlus is a Web App for the live soccer scores from the most polular soccer league in a world - English Premier League.
 Get livetime data, teams line-ups and statistics.
-Data and statistics is be presented with D3.js Javascript library, producing dynamic and interactive data.
+Data and statistics will be presented with D3.js javascript library, producing dynamic and interactive data.

 ## Libraries and Languages